Philip Mould

 Mould is the author of two books on art discovery and is widely consulted by the media on the subject.
-He co-presents the BBC television programme Fake or Fortune?, an arts programme, with journalist and broadcaster Fiona Bruce.
+He co-presents on BBC television, Fake or Fortune?, an investigative art history programme, with journalist and broadcaster Fiona Bruce.

 Early life and education

-Mould was born in Wirral, Cheshire and educated at Kingsmead School, Hoylake, Worth School and the University of East Anglia, from which he graduated with a BA in History of Art in 1981.
+Mould was born in Wirral, Cheshire and educated at Kingsmead School, Hoylake, at Worth School and at the University of East Anglia, from which he graduated with a BA in History of Art in 1981.

-Mould's father owned a factory in Liverpool and his family was based in the Wirral Peninsula.
+Mould's father owned a printing factory in Liverpool and his family was based in the Wirral Peninsula.
 Mould made friends with the owner of a local antiques shop, who taught him to read hallmarks on silver when he was just 11 or 12 years old, and by the age of 14 he was dealing in antique silver.

 Career

 Mould began art dealing in his early teens and has since established an art dealership specialising in British art, a subject on which he is internationally consulted.
-He has sold works to public institutions such as The Metropolitan Museum of Art (New York), National Portrait Gallery (London), Museum of Fine Arts Boston, Tate, The Huntington Library (California), and the Royal Albert Memorial Museum.
+He has sold works to public institutions such as the Metropolitan Museum of Art (New York), National Portrait Gallery (London), Museum of Fine Arts, Boston, Tate, the Huntington Library (California), and the Royal Albert Memorial Museum.

 Mould has worked as a valuer for the Heritage Lottery Fund and the Government's Acceptance in Lieu scheme.
 Between 1988 and 2010 he acted as honorary art adviser to the House of Commons and the House of Lords.
-He is president of the charity Kids in Museums, president and ex-chairman of Plantlife International, a patron of Fight for Sight, and a trustee and director of the Tony Banks Memorial Trust for the acquisition of historical works for museums.
-Mould is also a supporter of CleanupUK, and Pond Conservation.
+He is president of the charity Kids in Museums, president and ex-chairman of Plantlife International, a patron of Fight for Sight and Action for ME.
 He was elected as a fellow of the Linnean Society in 2012.

+Mould is also a trustee of Benton End, the former home of artist Cedric Morris and Arthur Lett-Haines, who ran the East Anglian School of Painting and Drawing in the house.